janosh/pymatgen-2-paper/paper/main.typ

   caption: [#pmg functionality grouped into research topics, colored by number of papers in each topic citing #pmg.], ) <fig:mindmap>

 Since 2011, #pmg has enabled both individual and high-throughput computational materials science efforts @ong_python_2013.
-It started as a central code in the Materials Project@jain_commentary_2013 and nowadays provides tools for setup and analysis of materials simulations, and interfaces to various materials science codes.
-The library has grown significantly through community efforts, adapting to expanding needs in the fields of materials informatics @butler_machine_2018 and computational materials science. #pmg is used in diverse research areas spanning from battery materials to machine learning applications, as shown in @fig:mindmap.
+It started as a central code in the Materials Project@jain_commentary_2013 and nowadays provides tools for setup and analysis of materials simulations, and interfaces to various materials science codes. #pmg stands out for its exceptionally broad range of analysis capabilities across elemental, compositional, crystallographic, and material property levels.
+The library has grown significantly through community efforts, adapting to expanding needs in the fields of materials informatics @butler_machine_2018 and computational materials science.
+Due to its broad capabilities, #pmg is used in diverse research areas spanning from battery materials to machine learning applications, as shown in @fig:mindmap.

 After more than 14 years of development, we review its evolution and impact, sharing challenges and solutions encountered during its growth.
 We furthermore highlight factors that established #pmg as a cornerstone of materials science software.
 This retrospective could also serve as a guiding example for other community codes in the materials science domain.
 Lastly, we outline future developments.

-*Pymatgen's place in the community*
+//*Pymatgen's place in the community* (I hope I covered it)

 = Overview and Design Principles
 *@ Janine*
 == Background

 #pmg was developed in 2011 by Shyue Ping Ong and colleagues at MIT to support the Materials Project @ong_python_2013 @jain_commentary_2013.
-Initially, #pmg provided essential tools for crystallographic operations, symmetry analysis, integration with the VASP density functional theory (DFT) code, and basic electronic structure and phase diagram analysis.
+Initially, #pmg provided essential tools for crystallographic operations, symmetry analysis, integration with the Vienna _Ab Initio_ Simulation Package (VASP) density functional theory (DFT) code @kresse_ultrasoft_1999, and basic electronic structure and phase diagram analysis.
 These foundational capabilities enabled researchers to automate and standardize many aspects of computational materials science, laying the groundwork for high-throughput materials discovery.
 Many of these efforts were linked to the development of the Materials Project. @jain_commentary_2013 @horton_accelerated_2025

 Since then, #pmg has expanded significantly, incorporating new features and adapting to the evolving landscape of materials informatics @butler_machine_2018.
 Key trends shaping its development include: